Brandonio-c/ClinIQLink_Sample-dataset/README.md

 ```

 ## How to Use
-1. Review the **sample_questions/** directory for example question-answer pairs.
+1. Review the **sample_QA_pairs** directory for example question-answer pairs.
-2. Generate your model's responses using the provided question formats.
+2. Generate your model's responses using the provided submit.py script.
-3. Structure your answers based on **submission_template.json**.
-4. Compare your submission with the **sample_submission/** example.
+3. See score generated from submisson script.
-5. Ensure the submission matches the expected format before uploading to [CodaBench](https://www.codabench.org/competitions/5117/).
+4. Ensure the submission matches the expected format before uploading to [CodaBench](https://www.codabench.org/competitions/5117/).

 ## Submission Format
-Each submission must follow a strict JSON format.
+Each QA pair follow a strict JSON format.
 Example:
 ```json
 [
      {